portugueslab/flammkuchen/doc/source/io.rst

 Soft Links
 ----------
 In Python, many names can be bound to the same object.
 Deepdish accounts for this for many objects (dictionaries, lists, numpy arrays, pandas dataframes, SimpleNamespaces, etc) by using HDF5 soft links.
 This means the object itself is only written once and that these relationships are preserved upon loading.
+Recursion inside objects is also handled via soft links.

+Here is an example where soft links are used for both purposes:

+>>> import flammkuchen as dd
+>>> ones = np.ones((5, 4, 3))
+>>> d = {'foo': np.arange(10), 'bar': ones, 'baz': ones}
+>>> d['self'] = d   # to demonstrate recursion
+>>> dd.io.save('test.h5', d)

+Soft links are native to HDF5
+this for many objects (dictionaries, lists, numpy arrays, pandas dataframes, SimpleNamespaces, etc) by using HDF5 soft links.
+This means the object itself is only written once and that these relationships are preserved upon loading.
+Recursion inside objects is also handled via soft links.

+Here is an example where soft links are used for both purposes:

+>>> import flammkuchen as dd
+>>> ones = np.ones((5, 4, 3))
+>>> d = {'foo': np.arange(10), 'bar': ones, 'baz': ones}
+>>> d['self'] = d   # to demonstrate recursion
+>>> dd.io.save('test.h5', d)

+Soft links are native to HDF5
+this for many objects (dictionaries, lists, numpy arrays, pandas dataframes, SimpleNamespaces, etc) by using HDF5 soft links.
+This means the object itself is only written once and that these relationships are preserved upon loading.